zimmski/tavor/README.md

 - The small dot is the start of the whole graph (arrow to a)
 - Double bordered circles represent end-state tokens (f)

-### Command: <code>reduce</code>
+### Command: `reduce`

-The <code>reduce</code> command applies delta-debugging to a given input according to the given format file.
+The `reduce` command applies delta-debugging to a given input according to the given format file.
 The reduction generates reduced generations of the original input which have to be tested either by the user or a program.
 Every generation has to correspond to the given format file which implies that the original input has to be valid too.
-This is checked using the same mechanisms as used by the <code>validate</code> command.
+This is checked using the same mechanisms as used by the `validate` command.

 By default the reduction generation is printed to STDOUT and feedback is given through STDIN.